 What are some of your hobbies or favorite ways to spend your free time?

-Since I spent the last few years living in Hawaii, I became an avid hiker, runner, and beach bum who loves adventuring outdoors.
-Other than that, I just enjoy making the most out of my day with friends and family.
+Since I spent the last few years living in Hawaii, I became an avid hiker, runner, and beach bum.
+In the city, I enjoy exploring new areas and restaurants with friends and family.

 Where are you from?